WiseFool92/TapRoom/README.md

-# _Farmers Market_
+# _Tap Room_

-#### July 1st, 2020
+#### July 3rd, 2020

 ## Description

-_Website that displays the produce that will be avaliable at the farmers market each week.
+_Website that displays the taps avaliable at the local Green Dragon Inn.
-A web application for farmer's market.
-Customers can see which location & food avalible at this farmers market.
-The market has different crops in different seasons.
-Different produce is available in different seasons._
+A web application for tap rooms.
+Where customers can see tap choices and make purchases._

 ## Setup